The Sea Fort Project

 The fort will be restored on a tower by tower basis.
 Upon completion, each tower will be put to immediate use.
 The Redsand Fort will generate ‘self funding’ – the proceeds used to maintain and develop facilities.

 The layout of the towers allows us to exploit various activities including music recording studios, communications facilities, hydrogen from seawater experiments, a wartime and broadcasting museum and possibly digital broadcast.
 From time to time, the towers may be used for “assault training” by the Royal Engineers Theatre Troops.
 The general public will have the opportunity to visit the Fort in small groups.
-Special events will be arranged including weddings and corporate outings.
+Special events will be arranged including weddings and corporate outings in the future.